Joan Allen: 1995–2003: Established actress

-In 1995 she portrayed First Lady Pat Nixon acting opposite Anthony Hopkins playing the title role in the Oliver Stone biographical drama Nixon (1995).
-Critic Roger Ebert praised Allen's performance writing, "The key supporting performance in the movie is by Joan Allen as Pat Nixon.
+In 1995, Allen portrayed First Lady Pat Nixon acting opposite Anthony Hopkins playing the title role in the Oliver Stone biographical drama Nixon.
+Critic Roger Ebert praised Allen's performance, writing, "The key supporting performance in the movie is by Joan Allen as Pat Nixon.
 She emerges as strong-willed and clear-eyed, a truth-teller who sees through Nixon's masks and evasions."
 She received a nomination for the Academy Award for Best Supporting Actress.
-That same year Allen acted in the teen romantic drama Mad Love (1995).
+That same year, she acted in the teen romantic drama Mad Love (1995).

-The following year Allen played Elizabeth Proctor, a woman accused of witchcraft, in The Crucible (1996).
+The following year, Allen played Elizabeth Proctor, a woman accused of witchcraft, in The Crucible (1996).
 Allen acted opposite Daniel Day-Lewis in the Nicholas Hytner directed film based on the Arthur Miller 1953 play of the same name.
-Owen Gleiberman of Entertainment Weekly hailed Allen's performance writing, "It's Joan Allen who carries the weight of the film's sorrow, eyes glistening with woe as she delivers the heartbreaking confession to her husband".
+Owen Gleiberman of Entertainment Weekly hailed Allen's performance, writing, "It's Joan Allen who carries the weight of the film's sorrow, eyes glistening with woe as she delivers the heartbreaking confession to her husband".
 She received the Critics' Choice Movie Award for Best Supporting Actress as well as a nomination for the Academy Award for Best Supporting Actress.
 The following year she starred in the drama The Ice Storm directed by Ang Lee, playing an unsatisfied woman who discovers her husband is having an affair with a neighbor.
 Allen acted opposite Kevin Kline, Sigourney Weaver, Elijah Wood, Christina Ricci, and Tobey Maguire.
-The Hollywood Reporter named it her best film performance writing, "Allen is exquisitely contained, embodying the awkward grace and indefinable ache."
+The Hollywood Reporter named it her best film performance, writing, "Allen is exquisitely contained, embodying the awkward grace and indefinable ache."
 She also had a supporting role in the science fiction action film Face/Off (1997).